jonhjelm/docs-and-training/README.md

   Read how you can implement basic branches and loops using only the workflow editor.

-## Reference documentation of infrastructure services
+## Reference documentation of platform services
-If you need information on a specific method of one of the infrastructure services, have a look at our API references:
+If you need information on a specific method of one of the platform services, have a look at our API references:
 * [Workflow manager](service_APIs/api_wfm.md)
 * [Workflow editor](service_APIs/api_wfe.md)
 * [Authentication manager](service_APIs/api_authentication.md)